RedTeamPentesting/pretender/README.md

 # Pretender

-Pretender is a tool for obtaining man-in-the-middle positions via spoofed local name resolution and DHCPv6 DNS takeover attacks.
+Pretender is a tool developed by RedTeam Pentesting for obtaining man-in-the-middle positions via spoofed local name resolution and DHCPv6 DNS takeover attacks.
 It primarily targets Windows, as it is intended to be used together with Impacket's `ntlmrelayx.py`.
 It can be deployed both on Linux and Windows and can answer with arbitrary IPs for situations where `ntlmrelayx.py` runs on a different host.

 ## Usage